Evolution of coherence and non-classicality under global environmental interaction: Dynamics of composite quantum system in global environmental interaction

 with \begin{widetext} \beq a(k_0r_{ij}) = \frac{3}{2}\left[ (1-(\hat{\mu}.\hat{r}_{ij})^2)\frac{\sin k_0 r_{ij}}{k_0 r_{ij}}+ (1-3(\hat{\mu}.\hat{r}_{ij})^2) \left[ \frac{\cos k_0 r_{ij}}{(k_0 r_{ij})^2}-\frac{\sin k_0 r_{ij}}{(k_0 r_{ij})^3} \right] \right]. \eeq \end{widetext}

+The interaction Hamiltonian $H_{int}$ with characteristic frequency $\Omega_{ij}$ governs the coherent part of the evolution and the non-unitary part with characteristic frequency $\gamma_{ij}$ regulates the incoherent part of the evolution.
 Note that, $\gamma_{ij}$ arises due to multi qubit interaction of the composite system with the bath and is the reason behind the global nature of the system-bath interaction.
-It should be noted that $\Omega_{ij}$ and $a(k_0r_{ij})$ are responsible for the coherent and incoherent parts of the evolution of the system of interest, respectively.
-Basically, the bath opens up a channel between the two system qubits, an aspect of global interaction not seen for local interactions. \\
+Basically, the bath opens up a channel between the two system qubits, an aspect of global interaction not seen for local interactions.
+It is to be noted that both $\Omega_{ij}$ and $\gamma_{ij}$ are environment dependent, where the environment factor of $\Omega_{ij}$ is described by the elements in the square brackets of Eq. \eqref{secI8} and the corresponding factor of $\gamma_{ij}$ comes from the parameter $a(k_0r_{ij})$ in Eq. \eqref{secI11} quantifying the coupling between qubits and bath. \\

 For a two qubit system with identical parties we have $\gamma_{12}=\gamma_{21}$ and $\gamma_1=\gamma_2=\gamma$.
 Also, $k_0=2\pi/\lambda_0$ is the resonant wave vector, and occurring in the term $k_0 r_{ij}$ indicates a resonant length scale.
 Now the damping basis matrix for the equation (\ref{secI9}) will be